 Their diligence and scrutiny have extended to considering the symbols and images of users, such as Caribbean reggae singer Bob Marley, to support decisive solutions.

-How many important life projects have been delayed or canceled due to congestion, how many accidents have occurred, how many ambulances and fire trucks have been delayed, and how many urgent cases and critical patients have died due to human pressure?
+How many important life projects have been delayed or canceled because of congestion?
+How many accidents have happened?
+How many ambulances and fire trucks have been held up?
+How many urgent injuries and critically ill patients have died because of overcrowding?

 Not to mention the constant disruption in transactions, transportation, mobility, and medical appointments, for which the government has spent billions building the world’s largest hospitals and a complex road network, all without real benefit.